Grants for converting and maintaining organic land - England

 Organic funding in England

-The CSS provides funding for farmers and land managers in England to make environmental improvements.
+The CS provides funding for farmers and land managers in England to make environmental improvements.
 This includes financial support for farmers to convert to organic and manage their farms to organic standards.

 Get to the information you need: